-One of the most predominant and popular festivals of India, the festival of Holi, is believed to signify the end of the winter season, bringing with it the aura of warmth and happiness.
-Since the date for this festival depends on the movement of the Moon, the date may vary from one year to the next.
-Holi 2019 will be celebrated over a span of 2 days, from 20th to 21st March.
+One of the most predominant and popular festivals of India, the Holi festival 2021 is right here!
+It is believed to signify the end of the winter season, bringing with it an aura of warmth and happiness.
+It is said that through this festival we celebrate the arrival of the spring season that brings with it colors of nature.

 According to Hindu mythology, one of the most famous legends associated with Holi is the story of a demon, Holika, and her brother, King Hiranyakashipu.
-Considered to be a powerful king, and quite the devil, when his son, Prahlad began to worship, Lord Vishnu, Hiranyakshyap turned to his sister for help.
+He was a powerful king and wanted people to worship him.

-In parts of North India, some parts of South India, and in Nepal, the festival is begun by the ritual burning of pyres.
+Community members leave aside their differences and take part in the festivities as a united group.
+In parts of North India, some parts of South India, and in Nepal, the festival begins by the ritual of burning of pyres.
 This ritual is commonly referred to as Holika Dahan.
 Materials like wood and dried leaves are burnt in the bonfire.

 The different colored powders hold a lot of significance for Hindus.
-Each colour is believed to represent a particular characteristic.
-For instance, the colour red is believed to represent sensuality, while green symbolizes energy and life.
-Children are even found with water guns and water balloons!
+Each color is believed to represent a particular characteristic.
+For instance, the color red is believed to represent sensuality, while green symbolizes energy and life.
+Children are even found with water guns and water balloons on this day!

 An infamous tradition followed in many parts during this festival is the consumption of Bhaang (a drink made from cannabis).

 On the day of Holi, astrologers believe that the Sun and the Moon are on opposite ends of each other in the sky.
-From an astrological perspective, this position is considered to be a quite favorable time.
+From an astrological perspective, this position is considered to be a favorable time.
 During this time, the Moon lies in the house of Leo and Virgo, while the Sun is placed in Aquarius and Pisces.
 Rahu often transits into Sagittarius.